 One of two locations left within the world (the other being London), The Samuel French Bookshop in Hollywood is a store dedicated to film and theatre related books, journals, and magazines.
 It is one of the longest-running bookstores of its kind.
 For most aspiring actors and directors in Hollywood, The Samuel French Bookshop is often their second home as this is the oldest film and theatre bookstore in Los Angeles.
 It’s been in business for over 65 years, and is undeniably a Hollywood institution.

 The Last Bookstore

 The Last Bookstore is one of the most iconic bookstores in LA, known for its book archways and stunning interior.
 It is also California’s largest used and new book and record store.
 Relatively new on the book scene, The Last Bookstore all began in 2005 in a downtown Los Angeles loft.
-The ironic name was chosen to reflect the dying nature of bookstores—but luckily enough, the store has done increasingly well over the years.
-In addition to over 250,000 new and used books filling up two floors, they also sell thousands of vinyl records and comic books.
+The ironic name was chosen to reflect the dying nature of bookstores-but luckily enough, the store has done increasingly well over the years.
+In addition to over 250,000 new and used books filling up two floors, they also sell thousands of vinyl records and comic books, so you can find out which states favorite marvel comic book belongs to this one and then buy that copy as a special memento.
 Be sure to visit with a camera as this will surely be one of the most visually interesting bookstores you’ll ever discover.

 Let us know if you make it to one of these stores!
 And if you do, what book (or books) did you buy?